Saturday, 20 August 2011

-Like many of his generation he was shaped intellectually by the social, economic and political upheavals caused by the Great Depression and the rise of Fascism.
+Like many of his generation, he was shaped intellectually by the social, economic and political upheavals caused by the Great Depression and the rise of Fascism.
 While active in local politics at an early age he joined the CP in 1927.

 He joined the British CP at the height of the Stalinist witch hunt by Joseph Stalin against Leon Trotsky.
-Slater clearly sided with the Stalinist theory that you could build Socialism in One Country as opposed to Trotsky position of extending the Russian revolution on an international stage.
+Slater apparently sided with the Stalinist theory that you could build Socialism in One Country as opposed to Trotsky position of extending the Russian revolution on an international stage.

 Any assessment of his literary work should bear his politics in mind.
-His adherence to the theory of building socialism in one country paved the way for him in 1930s to become editor of 'Left Review', which himself helped to create.
+His adherence to the theory of building socialism in one country paved the way for him in the 1930s to become editor of 'Left Review', which himself helped to create.
 Left Review became an apologist for Stalinist crimes against the working class and especially became a house organ for attacks on Leon Trotsky

 Slater it must be said was a versatile writer who wrote many stage plays, reviews, and articles and edited theatre journals

 Perhaps his most famous work was a libretto for Benjamin Britten’s `Peter Grimes’.
 Anthony Burgess, said in The Listener in 1964, “The excellence of Peter Grimes has a great deal to do with Montagu Slater’s libretto, the only libretto I know that can be read in its own right as a dramatic poem.”